BenitesG/sqlalchemy/README.md

-Just a simple test to learn about sqlalchemy library.
+Just a simple test to learn about sqlalchemy library implementing a table in sqlite.